 On the Chattahoochee River, different sections are classified with different Designated Uses.
 From the river’s headwaters in North Georgia until it reaches the City of Atlanta at Peachtree Creek (135 miles), the Chattahoochee River’s Designated Use is Recreation and/or Drinking Water.
 Below Peachtree Creek, the Chattahoochee’s Designated Use changes to Fishing, and the river’s designation does not include Recreation again until it reaches West Point Lake at the confluence with the New River.
 This means that nearly 76 miles of the Chattahoochee from Atlanta to West Point Lake are currently held to a lower protective standard for water quality than upstream or downstream of this section.

 EPD’s current Triennial Review process is an opportunity to increase protection of the Chattahoochee River downstream of Atlanta by updating this river section’s Designated Use to include Recreation.
 The agency is currently considering changing a 13 mile portion of this section of river to Recreation, which is good news, but the remaining 63 miles should be granted the same designation (see map).
 Hundreds of people paddle, swim, and wade in the Chattahoochee between Peachtree Creek and West Point Lake each year, and this section of river is cleaner today than it has been for decades.
 Middle Chattahoochee communities are reconnecting with the river and should have access to a Chattahoochee held to the same protective standard as the river is both upstream and downstream.
-Now is the time to ask EPD to update the Designated Use of the Chattahoochee River between Peachtree Creek and West Point Lake to be consistently designated for “Recreational Use.”
+Now is the time to update the Designated Use of the Chattahoochee River between Peachtree Creek and West Point Lake to be consistently designated for “Recreational Use.”

 Websites for more information